 while the gibbous moon beams with shadowed hope.

-Lying on the grass, the cool of moist turf,
+Lying on the grass, the cool of moist green turf,

 staring at the night sky, waiting for a glimmer,